git-dave/JDK-switcher/README.md

 # JDK-switcher
-This is a simple batch file to aid switching to multiple Java Development Kit versions
+This is a simple batch file to aid switching to multiple Java Development Kit versions.